 A private college education may be more affordable than you think!
-Tuition at Corban University is $33,688 for full-time (12-18 credits) undergraduate students in the 2021-22 school year.
-With room, board, activities, and required fees combined, total cost of attendance is $45,308 before financial aid.
+Tuition at Corban University is $34,699 for full-time (12-18 credits) traditional undergraduate students in the 2022-23 school year.
+With room, board, activities, and required fees combined, total cost of attendance is $46,525 before financial aid.
 But don’t get stuck on the sticker price!
-The advertised cost is not what most students pay.
-Every new student will receive at least an $8,000 academic scholarship, and may be eligible for other scholarships and grants.
+This cost is not what most students pay.
+Every new student will receive at least an $8,000 academic scholarship and may be eligible for other scholarships and grants.

 Compared to public universities, private universities offer more financial aid, including three times the amount of institutional grants.
+In fact, we give away over $15 million in Corban scholarships and grants each year!
 Plus, 88% of Corban graduates earn their degree in just four years (compared to 60% at state schools), so you can graduate on time, save on tuition, and get started on your career.

 College Scorecards in the U.S. Department of Educations College Affordability and Transparency Center make it easier for you to search for a college that is a good fit for you.
 You can use the College Scorecard to find out more about a colleges affordability and value so you can make more informed decisions about which college to attend.

 The calculator provides an early estimate of how much aid you may qualify for.
 However, the accuracy of this calculator is not guaranteed.
 It is in your best interest to wait until actual financial aid amounts are offered before making a decision about where you attend.

 Maximize your college resources and minimize student debt.
 Corban is the first college in Oregon to participate in the SAGE Scholars Tuition Rewards, a free college savings program.